CalFresh Outreach Center

 What is CalFresh?

+CalFresh, known federally as the Supplemental Nutrition Assistance Program or SNAP, provides monthly benefits to purchase groceries for low-income individuals and families.
 The benefit amount a household receives is dependent on household size, income, and monthly expenses.
-The program issues monthly benefits through an Electronic Benefits Transfer (EBT) card that works just like a debit card.
-Most local grocery stores, online, and some farmer’s markets accept EBT.
+The program issues monthly benefits through an Electronic Benefits Transfer (EBT) card that works just like a debit card and can be used at most local grocery stores and some farmer’s markets, including ours

 Am I Eligible?